abnerpersio/abnerpersio/README.md

 #### Dreamer, fell in love by tech when I was 0 years old 😍.

 - Web Atom Designer.
 We'll change the future 🔥🔥
-- I’m currently working on a 'Finances Management' app to use it in my Mother's business!
+- I’m currently working on a 'Web Agenda' app to help barbershops to deal with their schedules it in business!
 - I’m currently learning Web Development!
 ```
 const experiences = {